MicrosoftDocs/power-automate-docs/articles/process-mining-pbi-workspace.md

 - [Load your process analytics in Power BI](#load-your-process-analytics-in-power-bi)

-After completing the these steps, return to the analytics page of your process in process advisor.
+After completing these steps, return to the analytics page of your process in process advisor.

 1. To refresh and reanalyze the process, select **Refresh**.

 1. Select **Open in Power BI**.
-If you don't see this button, make sure you completed the steps in the [Load your process analytics in Power BI](#load-your-process-analytics-in-power-bi) section in this article.
+If you don't see this button, make sure you've completed the steps in the [Load your process analytics in Power BI](#load-your-process-analytics-in-power-bi) section in this article.

     :::image type="content" source="media/process-mining-pbi-workspace/open-pbi.png" alt-text="Screenshot of the 'Open in Power BI' button.":::